yobad/AppDevIII2024/labs/lab1.md

 ## Modify the Post Page

 The post page contains all the details of a social media post.
-To keep it simple, we will only display 1 post, and 1 comment for this post number as well as the number of times the like button has been clicked:
+To keep it simple, we will only display 1 post and 1 comment:

 <img src="../images/labs_images/Lab1/Lab1_postpage_verticalstack.png" height=400/>